 Please contact the NNAS office if you have questions that aren’t answered below.

 Operation of the Scheme

-NNAS courses are run by registered organisations and centres to which candidates apply individually or as a group.
+NNAS courses are run by registered organisations and centres (known as Providers) to which candidates apply individually or as a group.

-NNAS Course Provider accreditation depends upon the qualifications of those tutors delivering the courses and involves the submission of qualifications to the NNAS committee for approval.
+NNAS Provider accreditation depends upon the qualifications of their Staff members (known as Course Directors) delivering the courses and involves the submission of qualifications to the NNAS committee for approval.

-Course tutors for training and assessment should hold a National Governing Body Award qualification.
+Course Directors for training and assessment should hold a National Governing Body Award qualification.

-These include : Basic Expedition Leader (level 3), Hill & Moorland Leader Award (previously Walking Group Leader Award), Summer Mountain Leader Award or British Orienteering Coaching Awards.
+These include, but are not limited to : Basic Expedition Leader (level 3), Hill & Moorland Leader Award (previously Walking Group Leader Award), Summer Mountain Leader Award or British Orienteering Coaching Awards.
 The level of qualification required will depend upon the course levels wishing to be delivered.

 Qualifications issued by other bodies must be approved by the NNAS co-ordinating committee.

 For an overview of of the requirements at each level, see the NNAS Course Criteria Overview.